gamedaoco/gamedao-protocol/logs/008-sense-module.md

   Cross-DAO Features
     ✅ Should export reputation successfully
     ✅ Should prevent unauthorized reputation export
-    ❌ Should import reputation with verification (ethers.js array mutation issue) View Functions
+    ✅ Should import reputation with verification
+  View Functions
     ✅ Should return profiles by organization
     ✅ Should return correct profile count